About Us

 Location of the Project in Utah

 Prior to his retirement, Professor John Flynn at the law school (who was both a lawyer and an economist) championed the collective effort by economists and lawyers to end the domination of Chicago School advocates in antitrust policy.
 Although there are similar centers at other universities, none occupy the space that we have in mind for the Utah Project.
 The Utah Project contributes to President Randall’s goal of establishing the University of Utah as a top ten public university by enhancing the reputation and reach of the University's departments and programs.
-No other center would collect economists and legal scholars who advocate stronger competition, broad antitrust goals, and fairness in consumer markets.
+No other center would collect economists and legal scholars with diverse political outlooks who advocate stronger competition, broad antitrust goals, and fairness in consumer markets.

 The University of Utah is unusual in that it has both economics professors and law professors who focus their research on antitrust policy and consumer protection.
 Utah also has an active antitrust bar and several of its federal district court judges and its attorney general are antitrust specialists.
 Moreover, Utah’s “silicon slopes” is quickly becoming a node in the digital economy, with an especially influential role in IT services for banking, finance, and data storage.